hnqso/minigrid/README.md

 grid('.grid', '.grid-item');
 ```

-First to avoid weird stuff to happen, I'd suggest set `position: relative` in your main container.
+To avoid weird stuff to happen I'd suggest set `position: relative` in your main container.

 ```css
 .grid {